websanco/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/using-widget-pages/styling-widgets/creating-a-widget-template.md

 For Liferay DXP/Portal 7.4+, widget templates only support FreeMarker.
 Velocity is no longer supported.
 ```

-To create a Widget Template, follow these steps:
+Follow these steps to create a Widget Template:

 1. Navigate to the desired Site where you want to create the widget template.